-Whether you’re using a desktop computer or a laptop, your computer’s motherboard contains an integrated battery.
-Unlike a standard laptop battery, the motherboard’s battery doesn’t power your computer while you’re using it.
+If you’re using an older desktop computer or a laptop, your computer’s motherboard contains an integrated battery.
+But unlike a standard laptop battery, the motherboard’s battery doesn’t power your computer while you’re using it.

 What’s a BIOS?

 When your computer boots up, the BIOS starts up, performs a power-on self-test (POST), and initializes the computer’s hardware.
-The BIOS then passes control over to a boot loader located on a device – usually your hard drive, but a boot loader can also boot off a USB device or optical disc.
-The boot loader then loads your operating system—Windows, Linux, Mac OS X, or whatever else is installed on your computer.
+The BIOS then passes control over to a boot loader, usually on your hard drive.
+(A boot loader can also boot from a USB device or optical disc.)

+The boot loader then loads your operating system—Windows, Linux, macOS, or whatever.
 The BIOS is responsible for low-level system tasks.
 You can enter your computer’s BIOS settings screen by pressing a key during boot.

 Why Your Motherboard Needs a Battery

 So, if many computers store BIOS settings in non-volatile memory, why do motherboards still come with batteries?
 Simple: Motherboards still include a Real Time Clock (RTC).